ypcrts/toda/README.md

 Yes.
 Originally the project took only fifteen minutes.

-Since, it has required some tender loving care in maintenance and dives, mostly to breaking API changes courtesy of $MSFT and Guido's Python Source Foundation.
+Since, it has required some tender loving care in maintenance and dives, mostly to breaking API changes courtesy of ahem, operating systems.
-Maintenace is unavoidable in software written to simulatneously and idempotently support multiple versions of operating systems, and multiple versions of an interepreted programming language famous for the endless breaking changes in its core library.
+Maintenance is unavoidable in software written to support multiple versions of operating systems, and multiple versions of an interpreted programming language famous for the endless breaking changes in its core library.